 It is a bit like the taste in Instant Pot beef stroganoff but there’s more of it and it has a stronger, richer flavor.
 In that one I used cream of mushroom soup, however this one is more homemade than that.

-- Saute beef tips with olive oil until you’ve browned the outside of your meat pieces
+Saute beef tips with olive oil until you’ve browned the meat on the outside of each piece.
+Turn pot off now.

-- Set to saute again, add remaining broth and gravy and allow to bubble and thicken.
+Set to saute again, add remaining broth and gravy packet, allow to bubble and thicken.
 Stir and turn pot off once it is as thick as you’d like.
 This takes just minutes.

 Want to make Crockpot beef tips too?
 We have directions for that!